odoo/documentation/content/applications/inventory_and_mrp/quality/quality_management/quality_control_points.rst

 The :guilabel:`Control Frequency` field is set to one of three options that determine *how often* a new quality check is created:

-- :guilabel:`All`: a quality check is requested every time the conditions of the |QCP| are met.
+- :guilabel:`All`: A quality check is requested every time the conditions of the |QCP| are met.
-- :guilabel:`Randomly`: a quality check is randomly requested for a certain percentage of operations, which can be specified in the :guilabel:`Every #% of Transfers` field that appears below.
+- :guilabel:`Randomly`: A quality check is randomly requested for a certain percentage of operations, which can be specified in the :guilabel:`Every #% of Operations` field that appears below.
-- :guilabel:`Periodically`: a quality check is requested once every set period of time, which is specified by entering a numerical value in the field below, and choosing either :guilabel:`Days`, :guilabel:`Weeks`, or :guilabel:`Months` as the desired time interval.
+- :guilabel:`Periodically`: A quality check is requested once every set period of time, which is specified by entering a numerical value in the field below, and choosing either :guilabel:`Days`, :guilabel:`Weeks`, or :guilabel:`Months` as the desired time interval.